puppetlabs/puppetlabs-apache/REFERENCE.md

 ### apache::dev

-Default: Depends on the operating system:`dev_packages` parameter of the `apache::params` class, based on your operating system:
+The libraries installed depends on the `dev_packages` parameter of the `apache::params` class, based on your operating system:
 - **Debian** : `libaprutil1-dev`, `libapr1-dev`; `apache2-dev` on Ubuntu 13.10 and Debian 8; `apache2-prefork-dev` on other versions.
 - **FreeBSD**: `undef`; on FreeBSD, you must declare the `apache::package` or `apache` classes before declaring `apache::dev`.
 - **Gentoo**: `undef`.